vuestorefront/storefront-ui/apps/docs/components/components/thumbnail.md

 <!-- end react -->
 </Showcase>

-## Gradient
+### Gradient

-Gradient colour can be applied with tailwind `bg-gradient-` classes.
+Gradients can be applied with any of Tailwind's `bg-gradient-` classes.

 <Showcase showcase-name="Thumbnail/Gradient">